BLOPUP-UPC/blopup-openmrs-module/README.md

 **1. Increase the version number for the OMOD file in all `pom.xml` files.**

-- root pom.xml
+- root pom.xml project version

-- omod/pom.xml
+- omod/pom.xml parent version

-- api/pom.xml
+- api/pom.xml parent version

 **2. Add a tag to the commit you want to publish.**